swh00tw/swh00tw-blog/apps/frontend/src/posts/svelte-101.md

 ### Write less code

 <Callout type="Deprecated">
-	Some of the syntax below would be outdated soon since Svelte 5 is coming out.
-Give a peek into latest Svelte API. 🎉
+	Before you read further, please keep in mind that some of the Svelte 4 syntax below would be outdated soon since Svelte 5 is coming out.
+Give a peek into latest Svelte API via watching this video made by Rich Harris. 🎉
 	<Youtube id="RVnxF3j3N8U" />
 </Callout>